Quansight-Labs/quansight-labs-site/posts/2020/06/nixos-rpi-wifi-router.md

 <!-- TEASER_END -->

-## Drawback's of hotspotting with a laptop
+## Drawbacks of hotspotting with a laptop

 * The wireless internet goes out whenever I would travel with the laptop,
 * The laptop had to be close to the modem, so that it could be plugged into